hyperledger/indy-hipe/text/wallets/README.md

 ### Pluggable Storage

-Although Indy infrastructure will provide the only one wallet implementation it will allow to plug different storages for covering of different use cases.
+Although Indy infrastructure will provide only one wallet implementation it will allow to plug different storages for covering of different use cases.
 Default storage shipped with libindy will be sqlite based and well suited for agents running on edge devices.
 The API endpoint ```register_wallet_storage``` will allow Indy Developers to register